 LING 430.
-Language and the Brain/Psycholinguistics, 3 hours, Offered as needed
+Language and the Brain/Psycholinguistics, 3 credits, offered as needed.
 The basic objective of psycholinguistics is to understand how the human mind/brain supports the learning, comprehension, and production of language.
 This course provides a hands-on introduction to modern approaches in psycholinguistics.
 Prerequisite: LING 220.

 LING 450.
-Linguistics Research Group, 1-3 hours, Fall, Spring

-Faculty-student collaborative research in linguistics.
+Linguistics Research Group, 1-3 credit(s), Fall, Spring Faculty-student collaborative research in linguistics.
 May involve fieldwork, bibliographic research, data analysis, presentation and/or publication of research, etc. May be repeated for up to 8 or 9 credits.).
 Prerequisite: LING 220.

 LING 475.
-Capstone Project, 3 hours, Offered as needed
+Capstone Project, 3 credits, Offered as needed